Our region has some of the most spectacular and historic buildings in France and some of the most beautiful gardens.

 T 05 53 29 81 05

-Jardins d’Eyrignac (18 km) Laid out in the 18th century to an Italian inspired design, these gardens feature immaculate lawns, topiary and plantings of hornbeam, cedar, cypress and plane trees.
-There is ample car parking, a restaurant and well-marked botanical walking paths (2.5 and 4.5 km).
+Jardins d’Eyrignac (18 km) Laid out in the 18th century to an Italian-inspired design, these gardens feature immaculate lawns, topiary and plantings of hornbeam, cedar, cypress and plane.
+There is ample car parking with a picnic area nearby and a restaurant/tearoom overlooking the garden.

 Marquayssac (29 km) Spread along rocky spur jutting into the Dordogne Valley at Vezac, near Beynac these gardens of clipped box and rosemary are reached by winding pathways and cliff-top walks that offer vantage points for views up and down the valley.
 There are two playgrounds and also a ‘train’ (Apr-Oct) for those with young children or who are unable to manage the well-surfaced main track.